victoria-maple/resources/guide.md

       Ligators already have extremely high EXP&ratio;HP ratio, and considering that Devil Slimes are easier to kill.
-However, only 20 of these Devil Slimes spawn, and they never respawn, so you can&rsquo;t exactly train here; it&rsquo;s just a nifty EXP boost for whoever does the Hat section.
+However, only 20 of these Devil Slimes spawn, and they never respawn, so you can&rsquo;t exactly train here &mdash; it&rsquo;s just a nifty EXP boost for whoever does the Hat section.

 The concrete, bare minimum requirements for entering &amp; completing SPQ are as follows: